Assumption Establishes $3 Million Coronavirus Relief Fund for Current & Incoming Students

 Additional Financial Aid Available for Students and Families Facing Hardship Due to the Pandemic

-The Trustees of Assumption College have authorized the establishment of a $3 million fund to provide additional financial aid for students whose families are facing financial hardship due to the COVID-19 pandemic as a result of loss of employment, furloughs, reduction in hours and other factors.
+The Trustees of Assumption University have authorized the establishment of a $3 million fund to provide additional financial aid for students whose families are facing financial hardship due to the COVID-19 pandemic as a result of loss of employment, furloughs, reduction in hours and other factors.
 Returning and incoming students with a demonstrated financial need are eligible to apply for assistance.

 Through the Assumption Coronavirus Financial Aid Relief Fund, eligible families may apply for room grants up to $8,500 and tuition grants up to $10,000 for the 2020-2021 Academic Year.
 Students returning to Assumption in the fall, as well as students accepted to Assumption for the Class of 2024, are eligible to apply for these need-based, one-time financial aid grants.

-“The COVID-19 pandemic has caused significant disruption to students and their families, in particular, with regard to their health and financial well-being,” said Assumption College President Francesco C. Cesareo, Ph.D.
-“Even those families who carefully planned and saved for their son or daughter’s college education may find themselves adversely affected by this unprecedented pandemic, as it has paused the global economy, uniquely impacting many current and prospective Assumption families.
+“The COVID-19 pandemic has caused significant disruption to students and their families, in particular, with regard to their health and financial well-being,” said Assumption University President Francesco C. Cesareo, Ph.D.
+“Even those families who carefully planned and saved for their son or daughter’s education may find themselves adversely affected by this unprecedented pandemic, as it has paused the global economy, uniquely impacting many current and prospective Assumption families.
 The Assumption Coronavirus Financial Aid Relief Fund demonstrates our commitment to provide additional financial resources for students, including members of the incoming Class of 2024, to pursue and achieve a college degree regardless of financial challenges during this unpredictable time.”

 Since some families may not realize the long-term impact of the current economic situation for several weeks or a few months, Assumption will accept applications for assistance from this Fund throughout the 2020-2021 Academic Year.